 They were followed more recently by Vasco Rossi, Ligabue and Zucchero.

 In Italy, Italian rock gives US-style rock a run for its money in terms of popularity.
 At the end of 2004, Vasco Rossi gave a free concert with an unheard-of audience for an Italian singer of 300,000 spectators, that happily stood under the rain.
-His crowd was surpassed only by the free concert that Simon and Garfunckel gave in front of the Colosseum in Rome in the Summer of the same year 2004 where crowds reached more than 500,000.
+His crowd was surpassed only by the free concert that Simon and Garfunkel gave in front of the Colosseum in Rome in the Summer of the same year, where crowds reached more than 500,000.

 Singer-Songwriters (usually politically influenced)

 The first of the singer-songwriters is poet-singer Fabrizio De André.
 We could compare him with Bob Dylan, even though his work has been influenced much more by French poetry and chansonniers.
-De Andre’ wrote wonderful songs like La canzone di Marinella, Bocca di rosa and La guerra di Piero (an anti-war song that I had to study in my school, together with Bob Dylan “Blowing in the Wind”).
+De André wrote wonderful songs like La canzone di Marinella, Bocca di rosa and La guerra di Piero (an anti-war song that I had to study at school, along with Bob Dylan “Blowing in the Wind”).

-There are also cross-over artists: Edoardo Bennato writes and sings rock songs, but with a clear political meaning even if he claims that “Sono Solo Canzonette” (They are just simple songs) as he does in one of his songs.
+There are also cross-over artists: Edoardo Bennato writes and sings rock songs, but with a clear political meaning even if he claims that “Sono Solo Canzonette” (They are just simple songs) as he does in one of his tunes.

 - Singer songwriter Antonello Venditti: ” Sotto il segno dei pesci” is probably his most famous album and “Roma Capoccia” his most famous song.

 - Lucio Dalla, from Bologna, began his career in a jazz band and proceeded to develop his own style.
 Towards the end of his career, he also created theatrical scores.

 Italian pop music comprises excellent singers and performers, whose style models are french-cabaret and jazz.
 Among them, piano player Paolo Conte – inspired by blues, or neapolitan music’s icon Pino Daniele.
 Some artists even base their production on ancient, medieval-style music and folk songs, a style best seen in the violin music of Angelo Branduardi (La pulce d’acqua).

 There has also been a revival of opera-like romantic singing, which reached its height with stars such as Andrea Bocelli, following the outstanding worldwide success of the song Caruso, by Lucio Dalla.